 Specific learning disabilities interfere with students’ ability to listen, think, speak, write, spell, or do mathematical calculations.
-Because a learning order is a multifaceted problem, it’s not always a straightforward matter to determine if one is present.
+Because a learning disorder is a multifaceted problem, it’s not always straightforward to determine if one is present.
 In this respect, dyslexia is very different from a disease or medical disorder.

 Table of contents:

 - What is the difference between dyslexia screening and dyslexia testing?